jeff-ntl/Moodie/README.md

 ## Inspiration
 * [Daylio](https://daylio.webflow.io/) - The main inspiration of the apps.
 The features of mood picking of Moodie and displaying user's mood as a pie chart came from here.

-* [Duolingo](https://www.duolingo.com/) - the custom notification of Duolingo gives me the inspiration to send a notification as a reminder to the users of Moodie.
+* [Duolingo](https://www.duolingo.com/) - The custom notification of Duolingo gives me the inspiration to send a notification as a reminder to the users of Moodie.

 ## Basic Functions